 The FDA was slow to approve topical NSAIDs like diclofenac (Voltaren Arthritis Pain Gel) for pain and inflammation.
 People in Canada, Australia, Italy and England have been using this drug for years without a prescription.
 Americans were restricted to oral NSAIDs (Advil, Aleve, etc) which have lots of serious side effects.
 Read about them at this link.
 What has been overlooked in all the discussions about topical diclofenac for arthritis is that there is some evidence this NSAID might have another use.
-This reader suggests using Voltaren Gel for actinic keratosis.
+Some readers have considered using Voltaren Gel for actinic keratosis.

 What Is Actinic Keratosis?